Road & Travel Magazine

 Terraza provides exceptional standard equipment for both trim levels.
 Essential difference between the grades concerns upholstery of the captain's chairs on the first two rows.

 The cabin layout consists of three rows of seats plus cargo space at the rear.
-Two big captain's chairs stand on first and second tiers, with a bench for three on the back row.
-Seats on the second row fold on the seatback and tip forward, or they unlock easily for removal when extra cargo space is needed.
+Two captain's chairs stand on first and second tiers, with a bench on the back row.
+Seats on the second row fold on the seatback and tip forward, or unlock easily for removal when extra cargo space is needed.
 The seatback on the rear bench, divided into equal halves, folds down in separate sections to form a flat cargo floor, or the entire bench unit may be removed.
-Several innovative storage systems show up inside the Terraza, such as flip-down trays between front and second-row seats, hinged-lid storage bins mounted on backs of the front seats instead of seatback pockets, and a multi-section cargo organizer in the floor at the tail with lids that line up level with the folded-down back bench.
+Several storage systems show up inside the Terraza, such as flip-down trays between front and second-row seats, hinged-lid storage bins mounted on backs of the front seats instead of seatback pockets, and a multi-section cargo organizer in the floor at the tail with lids that line up level with the folded-down back bench.

 2005 Buick Terraza In-Vehicle Entertainment

-The ceiling above the front seats holds a console and overhead rails designed to carry optional snap-in modules for storage and accessories -- including controls for rear audio and climate systems or a backseat DVD video entertainment kit with flip-down screen.
+The ceiling above the front seats holds a console and overhead rails designed to carry optional snap-in modules for storage and accessories — including controls for rear audio and climate systems or a backseat DVD video entertainment kit with flip-down screen.
 Terraza provides exceptional standard equipment for both trim grades.

 Terraza CX has standard air conditioning, power controls for windows and door locks, remote keyless entry, a tilting steering wheel, overhead console and rails, and a premium audio kit with AM/FM/CD/MP3 and eight speakers.
-Terraza CXL upgrades with elegant appointments like the full leather seats plus power controls for front seats and both sliding doors, rear climate controls, ultrasonic rear park assist, the cargo organizer at the tail and overhead modular storage system, plus 115-volt power socket in the cargo bay.
+Terraza CXL upgrades with appointments like the full leather seats, power controls for front seats and both sliding doors, rear climate controls, ultrasonic rear park assist, the cargo organizer at the tail and overhead modular storage system, plus 115-volt power socket in the cargo bay.

 2005 Buick Terraza CSV